 Here’s a business idea, a loan product that covers the cost of your car MOT and any fixes it needs and allows you to pay it off over 12 months until your next MOT!

 Before we jump into the details of this business idea.
 Know that this is the first idea of many….

 This is the first idea to be published in the new MoneyCortex business ideas section.
 What better way can there be to improve your finances than starting up a new business and making it flourish?
 Easier said than done obviously!
 Put simply, the art of coming up with ideas to fill gaps in the market is fun.
 That’s why this new section for this website has been created.

-There is no plan to start these companies up.
-But it’s better to share these ideas with the world than simply put them in the digital recycle bin.
+There’s no plan to start these companies up.
+But it’s better to share these ideas with the world than simply put them in the digital recycle bin!

 The basic thought process here: Car tax can be paid monthly, car insurance can be paid monthly, why not annual mot+fixes?

 You’re probably thinking this is just a normal loan company, except all the loans have to be 12 months long.
-Wrong.
-My thinking is that customers apply before they have their MOT to check their credit history.
+But my thinking is that customers apply before they have their MOT to check their credit history.
 Then they can be pre-approved ahead of time for fixes up to a maximum amount and they’re told what the interest rate will be.

-The person then takes their car for the MOT as normal.
-On occasions it fails they get it fixed where they choose.
-Once the new MOT has been issued they upload invoice screenshots from the mechanic.
+The car owner then takes their vehicle for the MOT as normal.
+On occasions, it fails they get it fixed where they choose.
+Once the new MOT has been issued they upload invoice screenshots from the mechanic direct to the finance company.
 The finance company pays the mechanic directly and the customer pays back the finance company an agreed monthly amount over the next year until their next MOT.